ZosoV/msc_semester2/nlp/007_2_attention.md

 - In other architectures, attention can be also **learned via a simple FFN** (Check image slides)

 - Linear weights are interpretable in some way, but sometimes it's not enough.
-    - We can see in an attention matrix, which word is more important.
+    - We can see in an attention matrix, which word is more important for the current time step generation.
     - We can use it for explainability but only until a certain point.
 It's not enough.

+## Pop Quizes